 We know that, in today’s digital world, companies that never considered themselves to be “publishers” are increasingly grappling with legal issues involving online content and information privacy.
 Our lawyers can assist your company with these issues — whether in litigation or in formulating a strategy to minimize the legal risks associated with social media, content marketing, or compliance with state and federal privacy laws.
 Our deep substantive knowledge of, and broad experience with, these issues equips us to help you reach your objectives effectively and efficiently.

 (NY App.
-Div.) – Obtained affirmance of dismissal of a defamation and tortious interference suit filed against publisher of leading national newspaper
+Div.) – Obtained affirmance of dismissal of defamation and tortious interference claims by hedge fund against publisher of national newspaper

 (5th Cir.); (E.D.
 Tex.) – Obtained affirmance of dismissal of RICO, conspiracy, tortious interference, and defamation claims against local newspaper and its employees and owner

-(Tex.) – Obtained dismissal, under the Texas anti-SLAPP statute, of defamation claims against leading newspaper arising out of a series of investigative articles on alleged healthcare fraud
+(Tex.) – Obtained dismissal under the Texas anti-SLAPP statute of defamation claims over newspaper’s coverage of healthcare fraud investigation

 (W.D.
 Tex.) — Represented a major media company in a dispute relating to on-line database search technology; obtained complete dismissal of all claims with prejudice